 Treatment of Male Infertility

-- Antibiotic treatment Antibiotic medication is prescribed for 10-21 days if an infection is present.
+- Antibiotic Treatment: Antibiotic medication is prescribed for 10-21 days if an infection is present.

-- Lifestyle changes Discontinue smoking, drinking and drug use.
-Anabolic steroids for body building should be avoided because of severe and potentially irreversible suppression of sperm production.
+- Lifestyle Changes: Discontinue smoking, drinking and drug use.
+Anabolic steroids for bodybuilding should be avoided because of severe and potentially irreversible suppression of sperm production.
 Avoid exposure to heat and environmental toxins.

-- Retrograde ejaculation Ejaculation of sperm into the bladder can be treated with medications such as pseudoephedrine which helps close the bladder neck, preventing sperm from entering the bladder.
+- Retrograde Ejaculation: Ejaculation of sperm into the bladder can be treated with medications such as pseudoephedrine which helps close the bladder neck, preventing sperm from entering the bladder.
 Another option is to recover sperm from the urine after ejaculation.
 In these cases, a single sperm is injected into each egg (ICSI) during In Vitro Fertilization (IVF).

 Abnormal dilatation of the testicular veins can be found in about 15 % of normal males and in 40% of infertile males.
 Almost all varicoceles occur on the left side.
 Varicocele is thought to cause sperm abnormalities by increasing blood flow to the testicles and raising testicular temperature.
 Varicocele can be reliably diagnosed by palpation of the scrotal sac and Doppler ultrasound.
 Whether or not varicocele causes infertility is controversial.
-Some urologists advocate surgery to remove the dilated veins (varicocelectomy) but the benefits of the surgery have not been conclusive.
-For the older couple with diminishing ovarian reserve, IVF and ICSI should be offered without delay.
-A non surgical alternative to varicocelectomy is a radiological treatment called Embolization.
+Some urologists advocate surgery to remove the dilated veins (varicocelectomy), but the benefits of the surgery have not been conclusive.
+For an older couple with diminishing ovarian reserve, IVF and ICSI should be offered without delay.
+A non-surgical alternative to varicocelectomy is a radiological treatment called Embolization.
 The procedure is performed by an interventional radiologist who will be inserting a thin wire into the veins, draining the testis, and injecting small particles into the veins to close them off.